augustodn/freeMarketsandEnvironment/README.md

 2. Transformation & cleaning can be found in the following notebook: https://github.com/augustodn/freeMarketsandEnvironment/blob/augusto/Notebooks/MultiVariableLinearRegression.ipynb

-3. In the same notebook there is a matrix correlation, single and multiple linear regression models applied.
+3. In the same notebook there is a matrix correlation, single and multiple linear regression model applied.